Get all the information you need about Lufthansa baggage policy, allowance, fees, and restrictions.

 Per Lufthansa’s musical instruments policy, you’re allowed 3 options for carrying your musical instruments.

-You can carry smaller musical instruments (violins, flutes, etc.) free of charge in the cabin if they fit in the overhead bin or under your front seat.
+You can carry smaller musical instruments (violins, flutes, etc.) free of charge in the cabin if they can fit securely in your carry-on bags.
 Remember, when you carry a musical instrument as a carry-on, it will replace your permitted carry-on baggage.
 Plus, the following weight and size restrictions will apply:

 After you report your lost or delayed baggage: